 Memorial Art Gallery

 Find sculptures and artwork at one of the top regional art museums in the United States.
-The Memorial Art Gallery aims to instill knowledge and broaden the cultural understanding for all who visit.
+The Memorial Art Gallery, part of the University of Rochester, aims to instill knowledge and broaden the cultural understanding for all who visit.

 Letchworth State Park